What is BUN?

 Why is BUN important?

-Monitoring BUN levels is vital for detecting and managing various health conditions, especially those affecting the kidneys.
+Monitoring BUN levels is vital for detecting and managing various health conditions, especially those affecting the kidneys [1].
 Elevated BUN levels may signify acute or chronic kidney disease, dehydration, congestive heart failure, urinary tract obstruction, gastrointestinal bleeding, tissue damage, Addison’s disease, or a high-protein diet.
 Conversely, low BUN levels can indicate liver damage, malnutrition, a low-protein diet, or overhydration.

 How can I better understand my BUN levels?

-• Adult males: 7-25 mg/dL
+• In range: 7-25 mg/dL

 How can I maintain optimal BUN levels?